SolomonSklash/segmentation-scan/notes.md

     * ~~add standalone parameter~~
 * ~~enable script to be run standalone or by local.sh~~
     * ~~include local.sh defensive checks~~
+    * adjust usage to account for TCPLOG and UDPLOG
 * ~~write usage()~~
 * ~~create directory structure~~
     * ~~check that directory does not currently exist~~